KiwiBryn/AdaFruitIO.IoTCore.FieldGateway.LoRa/README.md

 The "SensorIDIsDeviceIDSensorID" flag concatenates the deviceID and SensorID together so the device can work with Azure IoT Central.

 The packet format is detailed in these blog posts [@IoTCore](https://blog.devmobile.co.nz/2018/09/03/rfm9x-iotcore-payload-addressing/) and [@NetMF](https://blog.devmobile.co.nz/2018/09/04/rfm9x-netmf-payload-addressing/).
-It was intentionally kept simple to make it easier for students to user and debug.
+It was intentionally kept simple to make it easier for students to use and debug.

 Future proposed enhancements include
-  * Device property support (Done Nov 2018)
-  * Azure Device provisioning support
-  * Cloud to device messaging
+  * Cloud to device messaging (MSMQ Field gateway)
   * OTA device provisioning
   * OTA Data encryption
-  * Remote settings configuration with Azure IoT Hub device twins
   * Support for other Windows 10 IoT Core devices e.g. Dragon Board 410C
   * Support for other SX127X/RFM9X shields/plates/mezzanine boards